bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 the <b>beginning</b> of the document within the head, while the JavaScript for a web page should be loaded at the <b>end</b>, just before the closing body tag.
-The reason for these unique placements is because CSS can be loaded while the rest of the website is being loaded as well.
+The reason for these unique placements is because CSS can be loaded while the rest of the website is being loaded as well.</p>

-JavaScript, on the other hand, can only render one file at a time, thus prohibiting anything else from loading.
+<p>JavaScript, on the other hand, can only render one file at a time, thus
+prohibiting anything else from loading.
 One caveat here is when JavaScript files are asynchronously loaded after the page itself is done rendering.
 Another caveat is when JavaScript is needed in helping render